opil/documentation/docs/admin/SP/opil_desc_SP_intro.md

 * [Task Planner (TP)](http://opil-tp.l4ms.eu)
 * [Human Machine Interface (HMI)](http://opil-hmi.l4ms.eu)
 * [Context Management (CM)](http://opil-cm.l4ms.eu)

+## What is SP?

+SP (Sensing & Perception) is a software module as part of OPIL (Open Platform for Innovation in Logistics).
+It provides the pose of the AGV inside the built map of the environment in which the AGV is navigating and updates the map with the new sensor readings.
+Additionally, it can build the map with SLAM (Simultaneous Localization And Mapping) if no map is given initially.
+It uses the range data (laser, kinect) for map building and updating the map, and odometry sensors (encoders, IMU) with range data and map for localization inside the map.

+## SP structure

 There are two instances of SP module: